-The trail climbs over 100m over a ridge, and then drops to another stream.
-After crossing this stream, the trail heads up the hillside dropping into a small valley before emerging onto a ridge.
-Here the route turns south, ascending past few huts to Takhung La (4520 m).
-A short descend leads to Thombu Shong (4180m) with few yak herder’s huts.
+The trail climbs over 100m over a ridge and then drops to another stream.
+After crossing this stream, the trail heads up the hillside, dropping into a small valley before emerging onto a ridge.
+Here the route turns south, ascending past few huts to Takhung La (4,520 m).
+A short descend leads to Thombu Shong (4,180m) with a few yak herder’s huts.

-Climb up from valley to Thombu La at 4380m, and then drop gradually to about 4000m.
-The trail then makes a steep descent, switch backing down the ridge, finally reaching the helipad at Gunitsawa (2730m).
+Climb up from the valley to Thombu La at 4,380m, and then drop gradually to about 4,000m.
+The trail then makes a steep descent, switchbacking down the ridge, finally reaching the helipad at Gunitsawa (2,730m).

-From Gunitsawa, you will be picked up by our crew and taken to Thimphu for the overnight stay at the hotel.
+From Gunitsawa, you will be picked up by our crew and taken to Thimphu for an overnight stay at the hotel.

 Today you will wake up, have some breakfast, and prepare for the sightseeing trip around Thimphu.
 Perhaps the most famous sightseeing place for a tourist is the King’s Memorial Chorten.
 The Kings Memorial is located in Doeboom Lam and was built in 1974.
-With its golden spires above the front porch and huge prayer wheels, it has been marked as a prominent landmark.
+Its golden spires above the front porch and huge prayer wheels have been marked as a prominent landmark.
 The giant Buddha Dordenma Statue is another marvel in Bhutan located at Kuenselphodrang, Thimphu.
-The large bronze statue is 54m/177ft tall and also houses one hundred smaller bronze buddha statues.
+The large bronze statue is 54m/1,77ft tall and houses one hundred smaller bronze buddha statues.
 You can also add the Folk Heritage Museum to your list.
 It was opened in 2001 and displays articles, artifacts, equipment, and tools relevant to the Bhutanese culture and traditions.

-Later in the afternoon, after having breakfast visit a nearby paper factory and also the Tashichho Dzong near the banks of Wang Chu.
-Since 1968, it has been the seat of the Bhutanese government as it houses most of the government departments and most importantly the throne room and office of the king.
+Later in the afternoon, after having breakfast visit a nearby paper factory and the Tashichho Dzong near the banks of Wang Chu.
+Since 1968, it has been the seat of the Bhutanese government as it houses most of the government departments and, most importantly, the throne room and office of the king.

-After having some exciting sightseeing tour around Thimphu, head back to the Hotel.
+After having some exciting sightseeing tours around Thimphu, head back to the Hotel.
 On the way down the street, you can also buy some souvenirs to take back home.

-On this day we will sadly have to say goodbye as it marks the final day of your stay at Thimphu.
-Our coordinates from Third Rock Adventures will drop you off at the Paro International Airport and bid Farwell.
-We hope that as you board on the plane towards home, you remember all the wonderful memories you had crossing the high pass of Bonte La, gasping at the vistas of Mt.
-Jumolhari and Jichu Drake, and getting mesmerized by the serene Tsho Phu Lakes.
+On this day, we will sadly have to say goodbye as it marks the final day of your stay at Thimphu.
+Our Bhutanese guide from Third Rock Adventures will drop you off at the Paro International Airport and bid Farwell.
+We hope that as you board the plane towards home, you remember all the wonderful memories you had crossing the high pass of Bonte La, gasping at the vistas of Mt.
+Jumolhari and Jichu Drake and getting mesmerized by the serene Tsho Phu Lakes.